laravel/spark-docs/billing.md

 You may call this method from the `booted` method of your `App\Providers\SparkServiceProvider` class.

 > **Note:** The given currency must be supported by Stripe or Braintree.

+<a name="proration"></a>
+## Proration

+By default Spark is configured to charge a prorated amount to the customer if a subscription was changed in the middle of a billing cycle.
+However, you can disable proration so that no changes are made to the subscription until the beginning of the next billing cycle, simply call the `noProrate` method in the `booted` method of your `App\Providers\SparkServiceProvider`:

+    Spark::noProrate();

 <a name="billing-events"></a>
 ## Billing Events